-The deemed lighting hours of use (HOU) and peak summer coincidence factors (CF) for utilities to use in calculating savings associated with lighting are broken down by building type.
+The deemed lighting hours of use (HOU) and peak summer coincidence factors (CF) for utilities to use in calculating savings associated with lighting are broken down by building type and use.
+If the building type changes in combination with the retrofit, the selected building type should be consistent with the space condition after improvement.
 These values are provided in

 Table 7 through Table 9.
 For the majority of the building types listed in this table, the HOU and CFs were created based on weighted averages of lighting usage across all activity areas of the building.
 Therefore, the deemed HOU and CFs are representative of an entire building type, across all activity areas that are in a “typical” building for this type.

 The following flow chart, Figure 2, has been provided to assist utilities in understanding how they can use the deemed methods to calculate lighting savings based on HOU and CF provided in the TRM.
 Additionally, it provides guidance on how to treat lodging facilities and outdoor lighting projects as well as unique building types.